unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

  * 136092 [iOS] ScrollIntoView() throws exception for ungrouped lists
  * 131768 [iOS] Fixed bug where stale ScrollIntoView() request could overwrite more recent request
  * 136199 [Android] TextBlock.Text isn't visually updated if it changes while device is locked
+ * Fix Android and iOS may fail to break on breakpoints in `.xaml.cs` if the debugging symbol type is Full in projects created from templates